jackbartlett20/MCContrails/README.md

 - OpenMP

-MCContrails uses OpenMP for parallelisation of growth and coagulation.
+MCContrails uses OpenMP for parallelisation of functions including growth and coagulation.
 Ensure `OMP_NUM_THREADS` is correctly set.

 ## Compiling

 The code is compiled with `make` in the main directory.
 This creates the file `MCContrails`.
 If recompiling, `make -B` is safest.
+The headers used for IAPWS formulations (see [Model physics](#model-physics)) require C++20.

 ## Executing